Episode 1: The Making of Pick Me Up

 (& hold me tight) with ZU-UK

-At 11am, on New Years Day, all of the public pay phones in Leeds will ring at the same time.
-This is the day and time when, every year, there is a peak in suicide rates.
+From 19–28 March, all of the public pay phones in Leeds will ring at the same time.
 With this call for connection, in a city with one of the highest suicide rates in the UK, ZU-UK aims to refocus the lens through which contemporary loneliness and hopelessness are viewed.
 Join Jadé and Jorge, ZU-UK’s directors, to discuss their experiences of making their current project: Pick Me Up (& hold me tight).

 Through an invitation to answer a public pay phone, ZU-UK want to give people the chance to reflect, remember and gather in a mass act of contemplation about the relationship between mental health and modern life: changes in the fabric of our communities, the shrinking of public space and contact between fellow humans.
 Is the suicide of an individual a tragic pathological sickness, or a societal failure?
 It has become more important than ever that we remember how to listen.
 The story begins when the first phone is answered.